ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 * 0x01: Server supports on-the-fly table open
 * 0x02: Server supports (does not ignore) PARTSYNC
 * 0x04: Server supports (does not ignore) FULLSYNC

+For non-REQ/REP-type sockets the server shall ignore the PARTSYNC flag.

 ##### Table open request